 In recent improvement cycles, we have managed to achieve results to be proud of.
-In future cycles, Santeon hospitals will continue their efforts to improve even more.
+In future cycles, the Santeon hospitals will continue these efforts.
 In addition, we will focus on several main themes for the time to come: continuing and expanding close collaboration (via the Value-Based Healthcare methodology) throughout the birth care chain, including primary care and academic centres, more national and international benchmarking, expanding indicators (e.g. pain relief) and establishing a joint development agenda and introducing PROMs (Patient Reported Outcome Measures).